Generalized Jacobians and explicit descents: Introduction

 \subsection{Notation}

 Throughout this paper $n$ is an integer and $k$ is a field of characteristic not divisible by $n$, with separable closure $\kbar$ and absolute Galois group $\Gal_k = \Gal(\kbar/k)$.
 We will use $C$ to denote a \defi{nice curve} over $k$, i.e. a smooth, projective and geometrically integral $k$-variety of dimension $1$.
 For a nonempty finite \'etale $k$-scheme $\Delta = \Spec(L)$ we use $\Res_\Delta = \Res_{L/k}$ to denote the restriction of scalars functor taking $L$-schemes to $k$-schemes.
+For a commutative \'etale $k$-group scheme $G$, we use $\HH^i(G)$ to denote the Galois cohomolgy group $\HH^i(\Gal_k,G(\kbar))$.
+For $k$ a global field, equivalence classes of absolute values on $k$ (whether archimedean or not) will be referred to as primes.